josephabansuelo/Joseph_Bansuelo_SQL/README.md

 # Joseph (Joey) Bansuelo's SQL portfolio

 ## Welcome to my SQL portfolio!
 This code repository contains examples of SQL I've written.
-Feel free to take a look and reach out if you have any questions:
+Feel free to take a look and reach out if you have any questions: jabansuelo@yahoo.com or josephabansuelo@gmail.com
-jabansuelo@yahoo.com;
-josephabansuelo@gmail.com